sechick/icu-covid-sim/README-AppA.md

 # Online Supplement for: ICU capacity management during the COVID-19 pandemic using a process simulation (icu-covid-sim)

 icu-covid-sim is an ICU decision support tool for ICU capacity planning for COVID crisis is designed to support ICU capacity decisions for COVID-19 and for non-COVID unplanned patients, using tools from operations research (queue and process simulation).
 Decision support tool for ICU capacity planning for COVID crisis.
 Queue and simulation tool.
-This is online supplemental material for a refereed Letter accepted for publication in Intensive Care Medicine (https://www.springer.com/journal/134/). (accepted 18 april 2020)
+This is online supplemental material for a refereed Letter accepted  (on 18 april 2020) for publication in Intensive Care Medicine (https://www.springer.com/journal/134/).

 ## AUTHORS: